Who Is This Credit Card Best For?

-- Respectable, easy-to-earn welcome offer: While 60,000 miles isn’t the biggest bonus on the market, it’s not bad, and you only have to charge $2,000 in your first three months to qualify for it.
-That’s just $667 per month of business expenses.
-Plus, you’ll later get another 10,000 miles just for having the card one full year.
+- Respectable, easy-to-earn welcome offer: While 50,000 miles isn’t the biggest bonus on the market, it’s not bad, and you only have to charge $2,000 in your first three months to qualify for it.
+That’s just $666 per month of business expenses.

 - Flight credit: If you spend $10,000 on eligible purchases in a calendar year, you’ll earn a $100 credit toward future travel on Delta.
 That means as long as your monthly business budget is at least $834, you’ll recoup your annual fee.
 (The flight credit is only valid for Delta airfare purchased directly from Delta, not incidental fees.
 It expires one year from the date of issuance.)

 - Nothing extra for gas purchases: This card has started paying double miles on more than just airline purchases, putting it on par with other airline cards that reward dining out and other business expenses.
 But gasoline purchases are notably missing from the list.
 This makes other cards more appealing if you drive frequently during your business travel.

 - No airport lounge access: You used to be able to get into Delta Sky Club airport lounges for $29 per visit with this card, but that perk has gone away.
 Some travel cards with similar annual fees provide limited lounge access, like two free passes per year.